Aims and Scope

 Types of Published Articles

-The Siriraj Medical Bulletin (SMB) plays a vital role in sharing scientific knowledge, offering a range of article types to accommodate various dimensions of research and scholarship.
-While the primary focus of the SMB journal centers around original research articles, the journal also warmly welcomes review articles.
+The Siriraj Medical Journal (SMJ) plays a vital role in sharing scientific knowledge, offering a range of article types to accommodate various dimensions of research and scholarship.
+While the primary focus of the SMJ journal centers around original research articles, the journal also warmly welcomes review articles and letters to the editors.

 An original article represents a comprehensive research endeavor undertaken by the researchers themselves.
 It delves deeply into a specific research question or hypothesis, often involving data collection, analysis, and interpretation.
 Original articles are characterized by their systematic approach to presenting methods, results, and discussions.
-See author guidelines
+The manuscript length, excluding references, should not exceed 3,000 words.

-An academic article related to patient care, nursing, medicine, and public health.
-It could be an article in the history of medicine, explaining specific topics or expanding upon previously published work.
-An article provides an exhaustive synopsis of research on a particular subject or offers a panoramic overview of existing research on a specific topic.
+A review article provides an exhaustive synopsis of research on a particular subject or offers a panoramic overview of existing research on a specific topic.
 It synthesizes findings from various sources, critically assesses the state of the field, and may provide insights into emerging trends and areas of debate.
-See author guidelines
+The manuscript length, excluding references, should not exceed 4,500 words.